martbetz/martbetz.github.io/_posts/2025-02-01-desert-drifter.md

 <hr>

-Update (Mar 4, 2025): Andrew passed away at 10:50 AM MST today.
+Update (Mar 4, 2025): It’s with great remorse that I share the sad news of Andrew’s passing.
 Such a tragic loss.
 Thank you, Andrew, for the absolute joy that was Desert Drifter.